 We also need to look for new opportunities to generate income, such as offering high quality services for external contracts.
 Some of the services we deliver for our communities can be offered to others at commercial rates e.g. our grounds maintenance service.

-Priority 5 - Growth and Diversification.
+Priority 5 - Growth.
 To provide good quality homes that are affordable for customers to rent or to buy.

 Priority 6 - Organisational Capacity